chaos7776/CarND-Advanced-Lane-Lines/README.md

 ## Project Introduction

 The lane markings indicate the position of the lane to the human driver and guide the direction of the vehicle.
 Lane marking has always been one of the important topics of driverless driving, but how does the driverless car recognize the lane line?
-This project will use computer vision technology to identify lane lines.
+This project will identify the lane line with the Hough transform.

 ## Steps